Key Takeaways

 A corporate records binder should be created for all nonprofits.
 The binder contains essential documents such as the certificate of formation, the bylaws, and the Board of Directors meeting minutes.

-If you need help forming a corporation in the state of Texas, you can post your job on UpCounsel's marketplace.
+If you need help forming a texas corp, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.